-Approximately one-third of the anticipated employment growth will occur in the industrial sector, which, in addition to the protection of the existing supply of designated industrial land will require the addition of 'Future Employment Area' lands to accommodate the forecast growth.
+Approximately one-third of the anticipated employment growth will occur in the industrial sector, which, in addition to the protection of the existing supply of designated industrial land will require additional 'Future Employment Lands' to accommodate the forecast growth.
 While industrial and office employment growth make up large and important sources of economic growth, the growth of jobs that directly support the day-to-day needs of the community (population-related employment) will also need to be accommodated.
 These jobs are directly related to population growth and include jobs in institutional, retail and service sectors.

-- To plan for and accommodate York Region's forecasts for employment by type in Markham to 2031 by: - a) establishing policies to protect the supply of 'Employment Lands' including protection from the conversion and redesignation of the lands and the introduction of sensitive land uses; - b) providing sufficient 'Employment Lands' in appropriate designations and in appropriate locations within the 'Future Urban Area'; - establishing development densities that contribute to achieving the forecasts and target densities identified in the York Region Official Plan; and - d) controlling and managing the use of 'Employment Lands'. - To maintain a sufficient and diverse supply of 'Employment Lands' to ensure: - a) serviced vacant lands are available in a variety of lot sizes for employment uses; and - b) a diverse mix of building stock and tenures can be provided to accommodate employment uses. - To require that development within 'Employment Lands' be serviced by municipal services, and where existing development has been approved on private services, to encourage connection to municipal services, where available.

-- 5.1.3.4 To encourage the intensified use of 'Employment Lands' consistent with the provisions of the applicable land use designation, and particularly within intensification areas along rapid transit corridors. - 5.1.3.5 To ensure that the planning and phasing for development of the lands designated 'Future Employment Area' and 'Future Neighbourhood Area' in the 'Future Urban Area' as shown on Map 3 Land Use contributes to an appropriate City-wide balance between residents and jobs. - 5.1.3.6 To work, in cooperation with the Region, to monitor employment growth and the inventory of 'Employment Lands' to ensure there is a sufficient and diverse supply of serviced 'Employment Lands' available at all times in appropriate designations.
+- 5.1.3.1 To plan for and accommodate York Region's forecasts for employment by type in Markham to 2031 by: - a) establishing policies to prevent conversion of designated 'Employment Lands'; - b) providing sufficient additional 'Employment Lands' at appropriate locations; - c) achieving an average minimum gross density of at least 40 jobs per hectare on developable lands; and - d) controlling and managing the use of 'Employment Lands'. - 5.1.3.2 To maintain a sufficient and diverse supply of 'Employment Lands' to ensure: - a) serviced vacant lands are available in a variety of lot sizes for employment uses; and - b) a diverse mix of building stock and tenures can be provided to accommodate employment uses. - 5.1.3.3 To require that development within 'Employment Lands' be serviced by municipal services, and where existing development has been approved on private services, to encourage connection to municipal services, where available. - 5.1.3.4 To encourage the intensified use of 'Employment Lands' consistent with the provisions of the applicable land use designation, and particularly within intensification areas along rapid transit corridors. - 5.1.3.5 To ensure that the planning and phasing for development of the lands designated 'Future Employment Area' and 'Future Neighbourhood Area' in the 'Future Urban Area' as shown on Map 3 Land Use contributes to an appropriate City-wide balance between residents and jobs. - 5.1.3.6 To work, in cooperation with the Region, to monitor employment growth and the inventory of 'Employment Lands' to ensure there is a sufficient and diverse supply of serviced 'Employment Lands' available at all times in appropriate designations.